Delta Sigma Lambda

 Delta Sigma Lambda (ΔΣΛ) was a social fraternity founded on September 9, 1921, formed entirely of members of the Order of DeMolay.
 It continued for about fifteen years, numbering twelve chapters in its rolls, with several closing in the early years of the Great Depression.
 Delta Sigma Lambda's remaining chapters either disbanded or were absorbed by other fraternities by 1937.

 History

-Delta Sigma Lambda was established on September 9, 1921, at the University of California in Berkeley, California.
+Delta Sigma Lambda was established on September 9, 1921, at the University of California, Berkeley.
 Its founders were Albert A. Axelrod, Edgar S. Bissinger, Joshua Eppinger Jr., Joshua S. Fairchild, A. Donald McLean and H. P. Meyer—all members of the Order of DeMolay.
 Their goal was to create a fraternity that would strengthen the bonds formed in the Order of DeMolay, a Masonic organization for boys.

 Students at the University of Nevada heard about Delta Sigma Lambda and established Delta Sigma Lambda in 1922.
 It became the second chapter of Delta Sigma Lambda in 1923, creating a national fraternity.
 The fraternity was not associated with the Order of De Molay, but its members all belonged to the order.
 It established its headquarters in San Francisco, California, with McLean serving as Delta Sigma Lambda's first grand president.